 11. How should we be using Google+ for marketing?

 With 300 million users, Google+ is another platform perfect for sharing content and entering into discussions with your audience.
-Update your page regularly with your own blog posts and content to reap the SEO benefits.

 12. Is YouTube important for marketing?